AT-Publishing/website/_posts/2017-01-02-monero-trading-kraken.md

 [Link to Kraken's blog](http://blog.kraken.com/post/155126375697/kraken-launches-monero-trading)

 * Monero trading on Kraken opened on 2nd of January 2017
-* There is a herd fork on 9th or 10th of January 2017, deposits will be defunct shortly
+* There is a hard fork on 9th or 10th of January 2017, deposits will be defunct shortly
 * Available pairs: XMR/XBT, XMR/EUR, XMR/USD (all spot)
 * Margin trading coming soon.